-We recorded net cash outflow from operating activities of RMB274.9 million and RMB133.5 million (US\$18.8 million) in 2022 and 2023, respectively, while we recorded net cash inflow from operating activities of RMB71.7 million in 2021.
-We also incurred net loss of RMB174.9 million and RMB254.4 million (US\$35.9 million) for 2021 and 2023, respectively, although we generated net income of RMB31.1 million in 2022.
+We recorded net cash outflow from operating activities of RMB274.9 million, RMB133.5 million (US\$18.7 million), RMB34.6 million and RMB76.8 million (US\$10.8 million) in 2022, 2023 and the six months ended June 30, 2023 and 2024, respectively, while we recorded net cash inflow from operating activities of RMB71.7 million in 2021.
+We also incurred net loss of RMB174.9 million, RMB254.4 million (US\$35.7 million), RMB134.3 million and RMB59.1 million (US\$8.3 million) for 2021, 2023 and the six months ended June 30, 2023 and 2024, respectively, although we generated net income of RMB31.1 million in 2022.
 We have in the past financed our working capital needs primarily with our capital contributions by and loans from shareholders.
 In August 2022, we were granted a credit line of up to RMB100 million from a commercial bank with a mortgage of our 50-year right to use a parcel of land with an area of 49,452 square meters located in Shaoxing, China.
-In 2023, such credit line was increased to RMB148 million.
-As of December 31, 2023, we had a balance of borrowing of approximately RMB123.7 million (US\$17.5 million) under the credit line.
+In June 2023, the credit line was increased to a maximum amount of RMB148 million, with guarantee provided by Mr. Jianping Kong, the principal shareholder, chairman and chief executive officer starting from July 2023.
+In April 2024, the credit line was increased to a maximum amount of RMB198 million, with additional pledge by our buildings with area of 123,507 square meters located in Shaoxing, China.
+As of June 30, 2024, we had a balance of borrowing of approximately RMB163.2 million (US\$22.9 million) under the credit line.

 We may require additional cash resources due to the future growth, development and expansion of our business.
 Our future capital requirements may be substantial as we seek to expand our operations, diversify our product offering, and pursue acquisitions and equity investments.
-In addition, we incurred accounts payable of RMB15.3 million and RMB16.9 million (US\$2.4 million) as of December 31, 2022 and 2023, respectively.
+In addition, we incurred accounts payable of RMB15.3 million, RMB16.9 million (US\$2.4 million) and RMB18.2 million (US2.6 million) as of December 31, 2022 and 2023 and June 30, 2024, respectively.
 If our cash resources are insufficient to satisfy our cash requirements, we may seek to issue additional equity or debt securities or obtain new or expanded credit facilities or enter into additional factoring arrangements.